 DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY

-A platform of calcareous sandstone at low tide on the shore of the Southern Ocean, Victoria Australia.
-The picture shows a forest of oarweed, Eklonia radiata (syn.
+A ledge of calcareous sandstone at low tide on the shore of the Southern Ocean, Victoria Australia.
+This is the edge of a forest of oarweed, Eklonia radiata (syn.
 Laminaria radiata ), a species of brown alga (Phaeophyta).
-At centre, and below centre left, are arching stipes that grow from the holdfast, which is the point of attachment to the rocky substrate.
-The blades ("leaves") of the alga arise from the top of the stipe.
-The plants can withstand short periods of exposure to the atmosphere, but towards high tide are submerged to depths of around a metre or two.
+Each plant is attached to the rock by means of a holdfast (yellow discs) from which arises the stipe, branching into flat blades.
+The plants can withstand short periods of exposure to the air, but towards high tide are completely submerged.
 Brown seaweeds are also known as kelps.
 Brown seaweeds are also a source of mannitol, and alginic acids used in the dressing of fabrics, binders in paper manufacture, and the production of artificial leather.

 Model release not required.
 Property release not required.